Lung Cancer Signs & Symptoms

 - Lumps in the neck and/or collarbone region

-- Headache, dizziness, or weakness in the arms or legs
+- A headache, dizziness, or weakness in the arms or legs

 Some lung cancers can cause syndromes, which are groups of very specific symptoms.
 However, because these syndromes can affect other organs in the body, some doctors may misdiagnose, thinking something other than lung cancer is causing the problem.
 These syndromes are: